-In this round (deadline March 23, 2017) we will award five stipends of $2,500 to $10,000 each.
-Not all Virtual Newsroom recipients will receive stipends: you may be awarded Newsroom services without a stipend.
+Stipends run from $2,500 to $10,000 each.
+Not all Virtual Newsroom recipients receive stipends: you may be awarded Newsroom services without a stipend.
 Anyone who applies for a stipend must apply to the Virtual Newsroom: you apply for a stipend and Virtual Newsroom services through a single Virtual Newsroom application.

 Consider applying for the Virtual Newsroom if the following is true:

 - You have a specific story that you want to develop with FIRE resources